i-am-yohan/explainable_credit_scoring/README.md

 ```
 python3 Scripts/04_Expl_Data_Create.py $1 $2
 ```
+This creates the table `expl.base_table`.
+This contains all observations from the train, test and kaggle submission tables.
+Each observation has the prediction made in probability, credit score and binary format.
+This is the main table that will be used in the explanation phase.

 ## Step 3: Extracting the counterfactuals.
 In this phase, the counterfactual search algorithm is deployed.
 The following inputs to the counterfactual search alogorithm are as follows: